 Undergraduate programs are taught at college and university.
-Upon competition, students will receive a diploma, an advanced diploma, or a bachelor degree.
+Upon completion, students will receive a diploma, an advanced diploma, or a bachelor degree.
 Depending on the program, the credential is earned over 2-4 years.

 A postgraduate program follows an undergraduate.
-Upon competition, students will receive a graduate certificate, graduate diploma, or master’s degree.
+Upon completion, students will receive a graduate certificate, graduate diploma, or master’s degree.
 These credentials are earned over 1-2 years.

 The ApplyBoard Process

 Step 1: Find the Right Program